From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

-In this prototypical contextual decision-making problem, past data of the form $(x_i,y_i)_{i=1}^n$ is used to take an action $a$ for a future (also referred to as ``out-of-sample'') context $x_0$.
+In this contextual Newsvendor problem, past data of the form $(x_i, y_i)_{i=1}^n$, where $x_i$ denotes the context and $y_i$ the demand observed under context $x_i$, are used to take an action $a$ for a future (``out-of-sample'') context $x_0$.
 The loss of the action $\ell(a,y_0)$ depends only on an unknown quantity $y_0$ associated with $x_0$.
 In this example, $y_0$ is the demand of speckled gray gloves to materialize next winter, and the ideal production action $a=y_0$ would have loss $\ell(a,y_0)=0$.
 However, two main challenges are present: $i.)$ $y_0$ is not known in advance; and $ii.)$ it is drawn according to a distribution unknown to the decision-maker.
 The observed $y_1,\ldots,y_n$ help to predict the distribution of $y_0$, and the contexts $x_0,x_1,\ldots,x_n$ are relevant only to the extent that they indicate how each $y_i$ may be informative to predict the distribution of $y_0$.
 In particular, we assume a geometry (formalized later) where contexts $x_i$ that are closer to $x_0$ are likely to have $y_i$ values that are drawn from distributions ``closer'' to that of $y_0$.
-In this example, context $x_0$ could be described by the vector (speckled, gray, 2024), and closer $x_i$ would have more similar SKU features and come from more recent weeks.
+In this example, the context $x_0$ could be described by the vector (speckled, gray, 2024), and closer $x_i$ would have more similar SKU features and come from more recent weeks.

 It is generally presumed that the retailer can make a better production decision if it has more data and more contexts $x_i$ that are close to $x_0$, and should place greater emphasis on the $y_i$ values associated with these nearby $x_i$'s when making its decision.
 However, despite the prevalence of contextual decision-making in theory and practice, many fundamental questions are still not well understood.
-How do the dissimilarities between the available contexts $x_1,\ldots,x_n$ and $x_0$ affect performance?
+How do the dissimilarities between the available contexts $x_1,\ldots,x_n$ and $x_0$, or the quality of the historical data for the focal decision, affect performance?
 What levels of performance can be achieved as a function of the data at hand, and how many samples are needed to operate well?
-In the present paper, we explore a framework to study these questions systematically in the context of the Newsvendor application.
+In the present paper, we explore a framework to study these questions systematically for the Newsvendor problem.